JacekWozniak12/painting-tanks/README.md

 - LMB for shooting
 - RMB for using special abbility
 - MMB for switching weapon type
+### Vehicle
+- Can rotate with it's turret horizontally and diagonally, but in limited manner
+-
 ### Tips
 - Don't color same position twice
 - Try to get special items being spawned on your way
 - Watch for your Paint-Meter

 ## Tools
 ### Engine